 In English at Hugh Myddelton, we want our children to feel both confident in their writing and proud of the finished product.
-We want them to learn how to think deeply, creatively and abstractly to discuss and improve ideas collaboratively.
+We teach them to think deeply, creatively and abstractly in order to discuss and improve ideas collaboratively.

 |English Curriculum Maps - 2017-18|

 At Hugh Myddelton we place great value on teaching children to read and love books.

 Hugh Myddelton uses Read Write Inc. and Fresh Start, a series of whole-school literacy programmes for 4-11-year-olds designed to create fluent readers, confident speakers and willing writers.
 Read Write Inc. and Fresh Start are:

 - rooted in the Primary National Curriculum 2014;